BTI-US/PhotoEditor-Server/README.md

         - `status`: The status of the request.
         - `valid`: The validity of the mnemonic phrase.
         - `message`: The message of the request.
+- `POST /basic/wallet-credential-download`
+    - Downloads the wallet credential from the server.
+    - **Administrators Only**: Request Parameters:
+        - `startDateTime`: (Optional) The start date and time of the request.
+        - `endDateTime`: (Optional) The end date and time of the request.
+    - Response:
+        - `status`: The status of the request.
+        - `message`: The message of the request.
+        - `mnemonicPhase`: The mnemonic phrase.
 - `POST /basic/image-edit-info-upload`
     - **Administrators Only**: Uploads the image edit information to the server.
     - Request Body: